The Resilient Retail Game Plan Episode 219

 Becky shares with me that at times they have found that they are surprised to discover that they are out-of-stock on their most popular products only to find that it might be up to eight weeks before they can get new inventory from the manufacturer.
 Becky is looking for guidance on how she can move from being reactive to limited stock to be proactive.

-I offer a couple of solutions that Becky can try and we discuss the possibility of implementing each given her unique products and business growth.
+I offer a couple of solutions that Becky can try for Stock Shortages and we discuss the possibility of implementing each given her unique products and business growth.

-This insightful conversation provides practical strategies you can apply to your own retail business.
+This insightful conversation provides practical strategies you can apply to your own retail business for Stock Shortages.

 [02:31] Meet Becky from Driftwood Designs